Tropical Storm Merbok (2017)

-Severe Tropical Storm Merbok, was a tropical cyclone that impacted southern China in June 2017.
+Severe Tropical Storm Merbok was a weak tropical cyclone that brought significant impacts to southern China in mid-June 2017.
 Merbok developed out of a tropical depression which was first monitored by the JMA while it was west of Manila, Philippines, on June 10.
-The system soon was monitored as 04W by the JTWC.
+The system would later be named 04W by the JTWC.
 The depression then strengthened into Tropical Storm Merbok before making landfall in eastern Shenzhen, China.
-Merbok then weakened before dissipating over China on June 13.
+Merbok would rapidly weaken inland, dissipating over Southern China on June 13.